 Nature of the business - Westa ISIC S.A. (the "Parent" or "Westa ISIC"), a public limited company (société anonyme) registered under the laws of Luxembourg, was incorporated on 10 December 2009 under the name of Tramine Development S.A.
 The Parent was acquired in 2010 by Vankeria Consultants Limited to serve as the ultimate holding company of "WESTA-DNEPR" PJSC (the "WESTA-DNEPR") and its subsidiaries.
 The Parent's name was changed from Tramine Development S.A. to Westa ISIC S.A. on 24 November 2010.
 Hereinafter, Westa ISIC S.A. and its subsidiaries are referred to as the "Westa Group" or the "Group".
-As at 31 December 2012 the registered address of Westa ISIC was 412 F Route d'Esch, L-1471 Luxembourg, Grand Duchy of Luxembourg.
-27 February 2013 the Parent held an Extraordinary General Meeting with a decision to transfer of the registered office from 412F, route d'Esch, L-2086 Luxembourg to 65, boulevard Grande-Duchesse Charlotte L-1331 Luxembourg.
+The registered office was transferred from 412F, route d'Esh L-1471 Luxembourg to 65, boulevard Grande-Duchesse Charlotte L-1331 Luxembourg following the decision of the shareholders taken on the Extraordinary General Meeting as of February 2013.
+Since 30 April 2014 the Company changed its registered office from 65, boulevard Grande-Duchesse Charlotte, L-1331 Luxembourg to 6, Rue Eugène Ruppert, L-2453 Luxembourg.

 The controlling shareholder of Westa ISIC is Mr. Viktor Dzenzers'kyy (the "Controlling Shareholder"), who owns 100% of the shares of Vankeria Consultants Limited registered in Cyprus, which holds 75% of share capital of Westa ISIC.
-On 22 November 2012 the Board of Directors of WESTA ISIC S.A. published information that Mr. Denys Dzenzers'kyy, after being elected to Verkhovna Rada, the legislative body of Ukraine, transferred 2,000 shares of Vankeria Consultants Limited to his father Mr. Viktor Dzenzers'kyy.
 Hereafter, Mr. Viktor Dzenzers'kyy indirectly owns 75% of share capital of WESTA ISIC S.A.
 Other 25% of Westa ISIC share capital is a free-float.